Caroline-GMR/dressr-client/README.md

 -  **Login:** As a user I can login to the platform so that I can access my virtual closet
 -  **Logout:** As a user I can logout from the platform so no one else can use it
 -  **Add clothing** As a user I can add a piece of clothing to my virtual closet
--  **List my closet** As a user I want to see all my clothes in my virtual closet so that I can get inspired
+-  **List my clothes** As a user I want to see all my clothes in my virtual closet so that I can get inspired
 -  **Search clothes** As a user I want to search clothes by category (pants, tops, coats, jackets, shoes)

 ## Backlog